Accumulation/Distribution Technical Analysis & Accumulation/Distribution Trading Signals

 Shown Below is an example of a chart and the technical analysis explanation

-From the chart above we can separate the trading chart in to three parts, part A, B & C.
+From the chart above, we can divide the trading chart into three segments: part A, part B, and part C.

 A - Upwards trend line on chart & also on the Accumulation/Distribution